aridjayarecipes/cutesrecipes.web.app/content/post/2358-steps-to-make-ultimate-stir-fry-cabbage.md

 1. Prepare  Garlic

-Raw cabbage and cauliflower's safety hazards has been a debated issue for quite a long time.
+Raw cabbage and cauliflower&#39;s safety hazards has been a debated issue for quite a long time.
 How to make a chicken and cabbage stir fry.
-Cabbage Stir Fry with onion, garlic, ginger, carrots, green onion, and liquid aminos is a fresh side dish that Recently, I've been super into cabbage stir fry.
-It's fresh, flavorful, frisky, and can easily be.
+Cabbage Stir Fry with onion, garlic, ginger, carrots, green onion, and liquid aminos is a fresh side dish that Recently, I&#39;ve been super into cabbage stir fry.
+It&#39;s fresh, flavorful, frisky, and can easily be.

 <!--inarticleads2-->